Anal Fistula Treatment

 • A dull throbbing pain never goes away and may worsen when you sit down, move, poop, or cough.

-• The stench comes from close to your anus.
+• The unpleasant odor comes from close to your anus.

 • As you poo, you can discharge pus or blood.